jafingerhut/dontstop/README.md

 # Interrupting long-running evaluations in a Clojure REPL

 There are many ways to start a Clojure REPL.
-They have many differing properties, including whether they enable you to interrupt a long-running expression that you have initiated by attempting to evaluate an expression in the REPL.
+They have many differing properties, including whether they enable you to start to evaluate an expression, and then interrupt it before it completes.

-This repository is intended to collect together at least some of the ways of starting a Clojure REPL, and whether they let you interrupt a long-running expression in the REPL, and if so, how.
+This repository is intended to collect together at least some of the ways of starting a Clojure REPL, whether they let you interrupt a long-running expression in the REPL, and if so, how.

 It also has a concrete example of the potential dangers of